-Wind chill readings south of -20 or -30 degrees Fahrenheit can make the easiest job outside on the farm a slow, painful slog.
+Wind chill readings south of -20°F. or -30°F. can make the easiest job outside on the farm a slow, painful slog.
 And a potentially deadly one at that.

-Staying safe in extreme cold like that slamming the Plains and Midwest this week may seem simple and straightforward, but once you're out in the elements, haste can make it easy to forget about the simple things you need to do to protect yourself.
-There are a few things you can do and keep in mind at all times to make sure you're doing the right thing, says Purdue University Extension Disaster Education Network homeland security project director Steve Cain.
+Staying safe in extreme cold like that may seem simple and straightforward, but once you’re out in the elements, haste can make it easy to forget about the simple things you need to do to protect yourself.
+There are a few things you can do and keep in mind at all times to make sure you’re doing the right thing, says Purdue University Extension Disaster Education Network homeland security project director Steve Cain.

-The dangers are worst for men 40 years of age or older, the age of the vast majority of farmers working outside during extreme temperatures like the ones this week.
+The dangers are worst for men 40 years of age or older, the age of the vast majority of farmers working outside during extreme temperatures.

 “This can be due to several reasons, but an important one is heart attacks from straining to remove snow,” Cain says in a university report.
 “Ask yourself if you want to risk a heart attack.
 Can someone else who is better prepared help remove snow?”

 The precautions don’t end with you and your body, though.
 Make sure your pickup and other vehicles are up to the challenge posed by subzero temperatures; that includes taking care of the machines and measuring your expectations for what you can get out of them in conditions like these.